On Penalty-based Bilevel Gradient Descent Method: Introduction

-The bilevel optimization problem $\mathcal{BP}$ can be extremely difficult to solve due to the coupling between the upper-level and lower-level problems.
-Even for the simpler case where $g(x,\cdot)$ is strongly-convex, $\Uc(x)=\reals^{d_y}$ and $\Cc=\reals^{d_x}$, it was not until recently that the veil of an efficient method was partially lifted.
+The bilevel optimization problem $\mathcal{BP}$ can be difficult to solve due to the coupling between the upper-level and lower-level problems through the solution set $\Sc(x)$.
+Even for the simpler case where $g(x,\cdot)$ is strongly convex, and the upper- and lower-level problems are unconstrained, i.e., $\Uc(x)=\reals^{d_y}$ and $\Cc=\reals^{d_x}$, it was not until recently that the iteration and sample complexity of solving this problem has become partially understood.
 Under the strong convexity of $g(x,\cdot)$, the lower-level solution set $\Sc(x)$ is a singleton.
-In this case, $\mathcal{BP}$ reduces to minimizing $f(x,\Sc(x))$, the gradient of which can be calculated with the implicit gradient (IG) method \citep{pedregosa2016hyper,ghadimi2018approximation}.
-It has been later shown by \citep{chen2021tighter} that the IG method converges almost as fast as the gradient-descent method.
-However, existing IG methods cannot handle either the lower-level constraint $\Uc(x)$ or the non-strong convexity of $g(x,\cdot)$ due to the difficulty of computing the implicit gradient and thus can not be applied to more complicated bilevel problems.
+In this case, $\mathcal{BP}$ reduces to minimizing an implicitly defined objective function $f(x,\Sc(x))$, the gradient of which can be calculated with the implicit function theory \citep{dontchev2009implicit} or the implicit gradient (IG) method \citep{pedregosa2016hyper,ghadimi2018approximation}.
+It has been later shown by \citep{chen2021tighter} that the stochastic IG method converges almost as fast as the (stochastic) gradient-descent method.
+However, existing IG methods cannot handle the non-strong convexity of $g(x,\cdot)$ due to the lack of implicit gradients and thus can not be applied to complicated bilevel problems.

-To overcome the above challenges, recent work aims to develop gradient-based methods without lower-level strong convexity.
+To overcome the above challenges, recent work aims to develop gradient-based methods for bilevel problems without lower-level strong convexity.
 A prominent branch of algorithms are based on the iterative differentiation method; see e.g., \citep{franceschi2017forward,liu2021towards}.
-In this case, the lower-level solution set $\Sc(x)$ is replaced by the output of an iterative optimization algorithm that solves the lower-level problem (e.g., gradient descent (GD)) which allows for explicit differentiation.
+In this case, the lower-level solution set $\Sc(x)$ is replaced by the output of an iterative optimization algorithm with a differentiable update rule that solves the lower-level problem (e.g., gradient descent (GD)) which allows for explicit differentiation over the entire optimization trajectory.
 However, these methods are typically restricted to the unconstrained case since the lower-level algorithm with the projection operator is difficult to differentiate.
-Furthermore, the algorithm has high memory and computational costs when the number of lower-level iterations is large.
+Furthermore, the algorithm usually has high memory and computational costs when the number of lower-level iterations is large.